Have you ever seen Valentino Rossi?

 Before we start, it’s worth saying that fluorescent stickers can also be referred to as neon or day-glow stickers.
 If you see these terms around, do not worry, they can be used interchangeably.
 Some industries, such as the motorsport industry use fluorescent to their advantage.

-Normal colours reflect a maximum of 90% of the available light as their colour.
-However, fluorescent colours can reflect up to 300% of their colour, making them appear so much brighter.
+Normal colors reflect a maximum of 90% of the available light as their color.
+However, fluorescent colors can reflect up to 300% of their color, making them appear so much brighter.

 How do they do that?

 Fluorescent ink contains pigments that 'fluoresce'.
 Essentially, they convert some invisible UV light into visible light.